codurance/site/src/_posts/2019-06-12-progress-structure.md

 author: Jorge Gueorguiev Garcia
 layout: post
 asset-type: post
-title: "Know your tool"
+title: "Progress Structure"
 date: 2019-06-12 05:00:00
-description: Why I think learning to use your IDE is important.
+description: We have introduced a progress structure at Codurance.
+Here there is some information.
 image:
     src: /assets/custom/img/blog/2019/forest-path-reduced.jpg
     attribution: